redis/docs/content/commands/ft.create/index.md

   - `CASESENSITIVE` for `TAG` attributes, keeps the original letter cases of the tags.
 If not specified, the characters are converted to lowercase.

   - `WITHSUFFIXTRIE` for `TEXT` and `TAG` attributes, keeps a suffix trie with all terms which match the suffix.
 It is used to optimize `contains` (*foo*) and `suffix` (*foo) queries.
 Otherwise, a brute-force search on the trie is performed.
 If suffix trie exists for some fields, these queries will be disabled for other fields.

+  - `ISMISSING` for all field types, allows you to search for "missing" values, i.e., documents that do not contain a specific field (notice the difference between a field with an empty value and a "missing" value).
+By default, missing values are not indexed.
 </details>

 ## Optional arguments